 - English as a Second Language/ELL courses can meet course work requirements provided the applicant has since completed two or more years of non-ESL English course work (i.e., ESL for grades 9-10 can count as long as grades 11-12 are “mainstream” non-ESL).
 In some cases, English proficiency documentation may be required as part of the application for admission.

 - Two units must be lab-sciences.
 Lab sciences are those that apply all components of the scientific method (i.e., hypothesis/research, test design with independent and dependent variables, test implementation, data collection and analysis) whether through hands-on or virtual experiences.

 - Courses can include natural, physical, and life science classes such as biology, chemistry, physics, physical science, environmental science, and astronomy.

 - One unit must be US history or World Civilizations.

 - Examples of courses in this category include any state/regional history classes, civics, government, geography, economics, psychology, and sociology.

 - High school level language courses taken prior to 9th grade are acceptable toward meeting admission requirements, provided a second year is taken in grade 9 or after.
 While we prefer that the course credit and grade be reflected on the transcript, we recognize that some high school transcripts cannot reflect academic work taken prior to 9th grade.
-If we see that 9th grade includes French 2, for example, we assume that French 1 was taken in 8th grade.

 - Any world/foreign language used for the purposes of human communication and cultural representation is acceptable, including American Sign Language (ASL), which can be an effective option for students with certain learning styles.
-Computer programming languages do not constitute foreign/world languages.
+Computer programming languages do not constitute world/foreign languages.

-- Courses that typically do not qualify as academic electives or core subjects include health/wellness, physical education, aide, advisement, and so on.
+- Courses that typically do not qualify as academic electives or core subjects include physical education, aide, advisement, and so on.